Organic Foods: Tips for Buying Organically

 Cantaloupes often are contaminated by five of the longest-lasting chemicals.
 Dieldrin, a very toxic and carcinogenic insecticide, still gets absorbed through its roots even though this toxin was banned in 1974.

 Strawberry plantations average a dose of up to 500 pounds of pesticides per acre.

-Methyl Bromide is a pesticide used mainly on strawberries, found predominantly in the California areas.
+Methyl Bromide is a pesticide used mainly on strawberries, found predominantly in California areas.
 Bromide is a common endocrine disruptor.
-As bromide is a halide, it competes for the same receptors that are used in the thyroid gland to capture iodine, thus inhibiting thyroid hormone production resulting in a low thyroid state (Hypothyroidism).
+As bromide is a halide, it competes for the same receptors that are used in the thyroid gland to capture iodine, thus inhibiting thyroid hormone production and resulting in a low thyroid state (Hypothyroidism).
 Other sources of bromide: Brominated Vegetable Oil (BVO) is added to citrus drinks to help suspend the flavoring in the liquid.
 Potassium Bromate is a dough conditioner found in commercial bakery products and some flours.

 If you buy strawberries out of season, they're most likely imported from countries that use less-than-stringent regulations for pesticide use.